Skip to content

 4. Double-click a component to edit its name, description, and metrics

-Click Play to run the deterministic runtime.
+Click Play in the timeline bar to run the deterministic runtime.
 Watch packets flow through your connections, see where queues build up, and spot the first bottleneck.
-Open the Runtime Panel (R key) for live metrics, stability analysis, and stress test controls.
+Live stats (health, delivery rate, packet counts) appear in the top bar during playback.
+Open the Overview panel from the left toolbar for deeper analysis, stability (Pro), and Monte Carlo (Pro).

-Open the Stress Test tab in the Runtime Panel to push your design harder:
+Open the Stress Test panel from the Overview panel to push your design harder:

-• Quick Scenarios - One-click presets: Baseline, Peak Traffic, Outage, Slowdown
+• Quick Scenarios - One-click presets: Baseline, Peak Traffic, Outage, Slowdown, Flash Spike, Cascade

 • Fault injection - Kill a component or inject latency to simulate degraded performance